 Subuxone, subbies, Temgesic, temmies

-Buprenorphine is an opioid analgesic or pain killer used in the treatment of moderate to severe pain.
+Buprenorphine is an opioid analgesic or painkiller used in the treatment of moderate to severe pain.
 It is also licensed for use as a substitute for heroin or morphine and is prescribed to people wanting to come off these drugs.
 It is different from other opioids in that it is a partial opioid agonist.
 This means that there is less euphoria and physical dependence and a relatively mild withdrawal syndrome.

 The aim of buprenorphine treatment is to: